 - Look at your MySam and four-year plan to decide which courses would be best to take abroad and which courses fit better in your schedule to take at ISU.
 Your academic advisor can help you with this step, but do your research before getting him or her involved!

-- Ask your Study Abroad Advisor for a list of previously approved courses at your host university.
+- Look at previously approved courses for your host university.

 - If you decide to take one of the previously approved courses, you will NOT need a signature of approval from a department head as they have already approved the course for all students.